Codeblocc/FASTAPI/README.md

 - Storing in Array -> tested out the get and create posts on Postman -> imported the random module with randrange variable.
 - Gave each posts an ID. randrange was used for a random ID to be applied to create posts.
 - Still learning at every step.

+# 4th May
+- Break from this project.
+Will resume tomorrow.